book-cover

 Like howling winds that echo throughout the desert canyon walls, I still can remember hearing my mom's grieving over the death of my father coming from inside of that bedroom, even now, some fifty years later, weeping, that would only stop whenever I tried to reach-up to turn the door-knob to enter her room.
 Being so young back then I never understood as to why she was crying so much, particularly with it being several years after my father's passing.
 Furthermore, I don't recall seeing any framed pictures of dear ole' dad being displayed around the house, let alone knowing anything about him at the time.
 My mom must have thought that any stories about

-my dad's demise should not told to me until I was much older, most likely in an attempt to thwart off any distrubing emotions that I might have experiened at such a young and vulnerable age.
+my dad's demise should not be told to me until I was much older, most likely in an attempt to thwart off any disturbing emotions that I might have experienced at such a young and vulnerable age.
 Nevertheless, my father's life-story would be a tale with a plot that never had a chance to fully unfold.
 Like a book, with many of its chapters ripped out of it.
 Slammed shut!
 With its bookmark stuck, dead-center, right in the middle of it.
 A very short-story without a happy ending, placed high upon a shelf collecting dust. . .

 Ashes to Ashes.